Census Data

 • You still get decent granularity for denser populated regions, so patterns will be visable while also getting complete coverage of a study area

-• 5-Year: Useful is smaller geographies and lower MOEs are necessary.
+• 5-Year: Useful for smaller geographies and when lower MOEs are necessary.

 • Detailed social, economic, housing, and demographic characteristics.
 Variables covering e.g. income, education, language, housing characteristics